Chicago Police Chief Eddie Johnson fired after "series of ethical lapses," mayor says

 Chicago Police Superintendent Eddie Johnson was unexpectedly fired Monday just weeks before he was set to retire, ending a rocky, three-year tenure as head of a department marked by controversial police shootings, court-supervised reforms and its handling of high-profile arrests.

-But in announcing his firing, Mayor Lori Lightfoot suggested it was Johnson's personal failures after he was found asleep behind the wheel of his car on Oct.
-17 and what he told investigators that played into the decision to end his employment.
+But in announcing his firing, Mayor Lori Lightfoot suggested it was Johnson's personal failures when he was found asleep behind the wheel of his car on Oct.
+17 and for what he told investigators that played into the decision to end his employment.

 "Upon a thorough review of the materials of the Inspector General's ongoing investigation, it has become clear that Mr. Johnson engaged in a series of ethical lapses that are intolerable," Lightfoot said in a statement ahead of a news conference in which she rebuked Johnson for his conduct.